THE CHRONOLOGICAL ORDER OF THE BOOKS OF UNDERREALMEvery fantasy novel published by Legacy Books, in the order they were meant to be read.

 (Tales of the Wanderer, Book 3)

-The High King now wages open war in the east, and the stirrings can be felt even in the far west where Mag and Albern wander.
-So even as they pursue their own mission, they must fend with brigands and robbers made bold by the High King’s diverted attention—until they are drawn into the heart of the conflict itself.
+The High King now wages open war in the east, and the stirrings can be felt even where Mag and Albern wander.
+As they pursue their own mission, they must fend with brigands and robbers made bold by the High King’s diverted attention—until they are drawn into the heart of the conflict itself.

-But common criminals are not the darkest threat in the kingdom of Dorsea.
+But not even Underrealm’s traitors represent the darkest threat in the land.
 Whispers slither through the towns and cities of a dark wizard roaming the land, and Mag suspects the end of her quest may draw near.
 The only question that remains is whether shield and spear may stand up to the darkest of magics…

 Own the night.
 Wield the blade.